 Most people haven’t filed a dental claim on their own, so Aetna provides some resources to help out, like a downloadable dental claim form (with instructions) and a Claim Tips & Guidelines page.
 You’ll likely need information, bills, or a summary of treatment from your dentist or orthodontist to complete the process.

-After your claim is filed, the insurer will process it in a few weeks, or it could take a couple of months.
+After you’ve filed your claim, the insurer will process it in a few weeks, or it could take a couple of months.

 Other Options if You’re Not Covered

 Even though Aetna has plenty of plans that offer some form of orthodontic coverage, there are plenty more that don’t.
-There’s no option for supplemental orthodontic benefits, so you can’t add them on after the fact.
-Instead, you would need to enroll in a plan that includes them (assuming that one is available).
-To do so, you would need to wait for the next special or open enrollment period, then potentially wait longer if your plan has a designated waiting period.
+You can potentially enroll in a supplemental plan with orthodontic benefits from another company, but otherwise, you would need to switch to an Aetna plan that includes them (assuming that one is available).
+To do so, you’d have to wait for the next special or open enrollment period, then potentially wait longer if your plan has a designated waiting period.
 But if your condition isn’t urgent, it might be worth the money you’ll save.

-If you have a Health Savings Account (HSA) or Flexible Spending Account (FSA), you can use either one to pay for your treatment.
-These accounts deduct money from your income before taxes and lets you use it for qualifying medical and dental expenses.
-They’re often an option with plans sponsored by employers, and if you have one, you can use its funds to pay for your orthodontic treatment.
-Even if you received partial coverage from Aetna, you could use an HSA or FSA account to pay the remaining balance.
+If you have a Health Savings Account (HSA) or Flexible Spending Account (FSA), you can use either — or both — to pay for your treatment.
+Both types of accounts let you save pre-tax income and then use it to pay for qualifying medical and dental expenses.
+Even if you have insurance, you can use these accounts so long as you don’t double- or triple-bill between them.

-It appears that Aetna Dental casts a wider net of coverage for orthodontic treatment than some competitors, especially when it comes to home aligners.
+It appears that Aetna Dental casts a wider net of coverage for orthodontic treatment than some competitors, especially for home aligners.
 Recognizing the growing market for at-home treatment, they’ve established a strategic partnership with SmileDirectClub and might be open to covering treatment from other companies as well.
 Still, it all depends on your specific plan, so check with your home aligner company or insurance provider before committing to treatment.

 Once you know the details of your insurance plan and whether it covers your treatment, you can confidently develop a plan of action.
 Then, you’ll be on your way toward an orthodontic treatment that fits your condition and budget.